lukejlackey/greenGuzzler/README.md

 [Green Guzzler](https://greenguzzler.link/)

-This app was deployed serverlessly on the EDGE as an AWS Lambda function using Serverless Framework.
+This app was deployed serverlessly on the edge as an AWS Lambda function using Serverless Framework.

 # Stack Used